SkyeVoyant/RepoPush/README.md

 - Check that files aren't in `.gitignore`
 - Verify paths in `.env` are correct
 - Check logs: `docker logs RepoPush`

+**New project not being pushed?**
+- The project directory must exist (git will be auto-initialized if missing)
+- If the directory is empty, git will be initialized but no commit will be created until files are added
+- Check logs for initialization messages: `[project-name] Initializing git repository...`

 **Push failures?**
 - Verify token has **Contents: Read and write**